 - You are charging for your Reiki services

 - You make any representation or claims to clients in your advertising (or verbal presentation) that Reiki can address or remediate physical problems

 There are some areas that are still open to debate regarding the application of SB-577.
 If you are concerned about any of these situations, please seek legal counsel:

 - If you are offering services on a “donation only” or “love donation” basis, then SB-577 MAY not apply.
 (NOTE: I personally would not take this risk and would comply with SB-577.)

-- If you are offering Reiki services for a fee but you make no claim whatsoever, either verbally or in written form, that Reiki in any way is related to physical health or improvement of a physical condition.
-For example, if you are using Reiki to improve psychological conditions only (e.g., memory, concentration, test-taking skills) and you do not claim that it is related to physical health, then SB-577 MAY not apply.
-However, if you state that Reiki can create a state of relaxation that has been shown to lead to improved health, then SB-577 applies to you.
+- If you are offering Reiki services for a fee but you make no claim whatsoever, either verbally or in written form, that Reiki in any way is related to physical health or improvement of a physical condition, then SB-577 MAY not apply.
+For example, if you are using Reiki to only improve psychological conditions (e.g., memory, concentration, test-taking skills) and you do not claim that it is related to physical health, then SB-577 MAY not apply.
+However, if you state that Reiki can create a state of relaxation and that relaxation has been shown to lead to improved health, then SB-577 applies to you.

 Based on my review of the available literature, it appears that SB-577 does not apply in the following situations:

 - If you are only using Reiki with family and friends and are not charging for your services

 - If you are providing Reiki on a purely volunteer basis (e.g., as part of a group that offers Reiki to seniors or nursing home residents free of charge)